 There are no free carry or similar rights under the law.
 However, the State may control or impose conditions on the exploitation of mineral rights in certain circumstances, notably for reasons of national or regional interest.
-Also, for public interest reasons, the MAOTE may exercise preferential rights in the acquisition of mineral deposits.
+Also, for public interest reasons, the Ministry of Economy may exercise preferential rights in the acquisition of mineral deposits.